Pauan/programming-notes/Single dispatch multi-methods.rst

 is essentially a new type, which can contain various attributes (data) and methods (behavior).

-This way of writing programs is inevitably brittle and hard to extend, because behavior is mingled with data.
+This way of writing programs tends to be brittle and hard to extend.
+If the language tries to solve this problem while continuing to use traditional methods, the end result is a language which is quite complex.

+Making behavior separate from data provides a way to write flexible and extendable programs while keeping the language simple.

-I will now show examples (in Python) to demonstrate this claim, and will then provide a simple and elegant solution to this problem.
+I will now show examples (in Python) to demonstrate this claim.

 Consider the classes ``FileInput``, ``Iterator``, and ``Book``::